Key Points:

 Another innovation that arose during the Nuremberg Trials was sight translation, which was used for the first time in a legal context.
 Given the overwhelming volume of German documents presented as evidence, the translation team could not keep up with the workload.
 As a result, interpreters had to read documents on the spot and provide spoken translations.
 This process was vital in expediting the trial proceedings.

-Challenges Faced by Interpreters
+Challenges Faced by Simultaneous Interpreters

 What is the Meaning of Simultaneous Translation?

 Simultaneous translation, commonly known as simultaneous interpretation, involves translating a message into another language as it is being spoken.
 The process requires interpreters to listen and translate in real-time, ensuring that the communication flow is uninterrupted, even in high-stakes environments like courtrooms and international summits.
+This method demands exceptional concentration, quick analytical thinking, and advanced language proficiency.
+Interpreters must process meaning rather than translate word-for-word, allowing them to convey accurate intent and tone.
+They often work in soundproof booths using headsets and microphones to deliver clear and immediate translations.
+Because of the intense cognitive effort involved, interpreters typically rotate in teams to maintain precision and avoid fatigue.
+Today, simultaneous interpretation is widely used at global conferences, diplomatic negotiations, and multinational corporate events where seamless multilingual communication is essential.

 The Legacy of Simultaneous Interpretation